jeremytammik/the_building_coder_blog/a/2061_unittest_viewports.md

   }
 }</code></pre>

-####<a name="6.5"></a> Key Insights for the API Limitations Why Your Diagnostic Code Returns Nothing
+####<a name="6.5"></a> Key Insights

+Key insights for the API limitations why your diagnostic code returns nothing:
 Your initial code attempts to retrieve viewport types by filtering with .OfClass(typeof(View)).
 However:

-Viewport types are ElementType objects under the OST_ViewportLabel category.
+- Viewport types are `ElementType` objects under the `OST_ViewportLabel` category.
-Using OfClass(typeof(View)) will not return these types since it filters for views, not viewport types.
+- Using OfClass(typeof(View)) will not return these types since it filters for views, not viewport types.

 ####<a name="6.6"></a> Correct Diagnostic Code